ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 ![Empty page with new layout](enterprise_tut_new_layout.png)

 Publish the Home Page.
-You will notice that it still has some additional text information.
+You can notice that it still has some additional text information.
 This is because the looks of a Page are controlled by two separate template files, and you have only prepared one of those.
 The `sidebar.html.twig` file defines how zones are organized and how content is displayed in them.
-But you also need a general template file that will be used for every Page, regardless of its layout.
+But you also need a general template file that is used for every Page, regardless of its layout.

 Add this new template, `templates/full/landing_page.html.twig`: